harrydowning/esbuild-plugin-auto-env/README.md

 ### `include`

-Default: `src/**`
+Default: `src/**/*.{js,cjs,mjs,jsx,ts,cts,mts,tsx}`

-Glob pattern(s)* determining which files to replace environment variables in.
+Glob pattern(s)* determining which files to find environment variables in.
 The following build script will replace environment variables found in all javascript files.

 ```js
 import esbuild from "esbuild";